Confused About Content Marketing, Lead Nurturing and Drip Marketing? Let’s Sort It Out

-There is more than one way to define content marketing, but the Content Marketing Institute offers a widely accepted definition:
+There is more than one way to define content marketing.
+Here is the definition from the Content Marketing Institute:

 Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant and consistent content to attract and retain a clearly-defined audience—and, ultimately, to drive profitable customer action.

 Content marketing is not a brand new concept.
 A good example of an early use of content marketing is the Michelin Guide.
 The prominent tire manufacturer first published its now famous hotel and restaurant guide in 1900.
 Initially distributed for free, the guide proved to be a valuable source of information.
 Motorists were using it to find maps, tips on how to change and repair tires, and hotels, restaurants and gas stations.

 Is there a difference between lead nurturing and content marketing?

 Here again, there is no commonly held definition about what lead nurturing really is.
 But, let’s start with the definition of Brian Carroll, author of Lead Generation for the Complex Sale: